-Sometimes it seems like iCloud is working.
 If you notice that recent photos haven’t appeared on other devices, it’s clear photos aren’t syncing to iCloud.
-There are some simple fixes to address any photo syncing issues.
+Here are some simple fixes to address any photo syncing issues.

 Every once in a while, an update is available for either macOS or apps installed on an iOS device.
 It’s important to keep the system software and apps up to date.
-This ensures the system is stable and apps are error-free.
+This ensures the system is stable and apps run error-free.
 If an older iOS or macOS version is running on your devices, it may be the reason iCloud Photos are not syncing.
-Update to the latest versions.
-This should fix the issue.
+Update to the latest versions and this should fix the issue.

 Here’s how to update iOS on an iPhone or iPad:

 - Open the “Settings” on your device.